rage/java-programming/data/osa-1/1-starting-programming.md

 <text-box variant='learningObjectives' name='Oppimistavoitteet'>

 <!-- - Tutustut kurssilla käytettyyn NetBeans with TMC -ohjelmointiympäristöön. -->
  - Become familiar with the NetBeans with TMC - development environment used in this course
 <!-- - Opit lataamaan ja palauttamaan kurssin ohjelmointitehtäviä. -->
  - Learn to download and submit programming exercises

 </text-box>

 <quiznator id="5c12b7f263de8e5db0cf8b8e"></quiznator>

+TODO aloituskysely englanniksi

 <!-- Nykyaikainen ohjelmointi tapahtuu lähes poikkeuksetta ohjelmointiympäristössä.
 Ohjelmointiympäristö sisältää joukon ohjelmoijaa auttavia aputoimintoja.
 Se ei rakenna ohjelmaa ohjelmoijan puolesta, mutta se muunmuassa vinkkaa helpoista virheistä ohjelmakoodissa ja auttaa ohjelmoijaa hahmottamaan ohjelman rakennetta. -->
-Moder programming is almost always done in an IDE, or integrated development environment.
+Modern programming is almost always done in an IDE (integrated development environment).
 An IDE contains a set of tools helpful for the programmer.
 It does not create the program for them, but can for example give hints about common mistakes in the code, and help the programmer understand the structure of the program.

 <!-- Käytämme tällä kurssilla [NetBeans](https://netbeans.apache.org)-nimistä ohjelmointiympäristöä sekä siihen liitettävää Test My Code -liitännäistä. -->
 In this course we use the [NetBeans](https://netbeans.apache.org) -development environment with Test My Code plugin.